engineerDavid/ZoomAutomation/README.md

 # ZoomAutomation
 Used to load your next class zoom link in browser and not struggle to find Zoom link.
+It is best if used before your class starts 1-5 mins before it starts.

 ## First step
 * You will need to change the classes dictonary to fit your schedule.